Would you like to sell more of your artwork?

 All of this can be accomplished by writing about your artwork and you as an artist.

-Kristen Kieffer is a great example of an artist who connects her audience through her unique writer's voice.
+Kristen Kieffer is an excellent example of an artist who connects her audience through her unique writer’s voice.

 Create A Flow